Hans v. Louisiana: Harlan's concurrence

 Justice John Marshall Harlan wrote a brief concurring opinion, agreeing with the outcome in the case, but asserting that the Court's criticism of the Chisholm case was misplaced.
 Harlan thought that Chisholm had been decided correctly, based on the language of the Constitution at the time of the decision.

 Later developments

 Ex parte Young (1908) determined that a citizen could sue a state official to prevent that official from carrying out a state policy that was deemed unconstitutional.
 Fitzpatrick v.
 Bitzer found that the Fourteenth Amendment gave the Congress the power to abrogate state immunity from suit to the extent that this was necessary to protect Constitutional rights protected by the Amendment.

 In 1987, Welch v.
 Texas Department of Highways led to a 5–4 decision in the U.S. Supreme Court, with Justice Antonin Scalia "concurring in part and concurring in the judgment."
-Four justices upheld Hans, while Justice Antonin Scalia concluded that Congress had assumed Hans when enacting the Jones Act and the Federal Employer's Liability Act.
+Four justices upheld Hans, while Justice Scalia concluded that Congress had assumed Hans when enacting the Jones Act and the Federal Employer's Liability Act.

 In the late 1990s, the Rehnquist court issued a series of decisions reinforcing state immunity from suit under the Eleventh Amendment, starting with Seminole Tribe v.
 Florida (1996).